anhlbt/dsp/05a-python.md

 >> List comprehensions iterate through each element of an iterable data structure (list, tuple, dict, etc.) and perform a specified action on the element.
 As the name implies, they return a list.
 List comprehensions are effectively a very concise substitute for a `for` loop.
 The addition of `if` and `else` to a list comprehension allows alternative logic to be performed on the elements.
 I think list comprehensions are fun to write and they are often faster than an actual loop.
 However, they can be more difficult to read and debug.

 >> List comprehensions can serve the same purpose as the `map` function.
-And with the addition of `if`/`else` logic (or a function that implements this logic), they can also serve a similar purpose to the `filter` function.
+And with the addition of `if`/`else` logic (or a function that implements this logic), they can also serve a similar purpose as the `filter` function.

 ```python